Board of Directors

 Josh Howard, MA

-Josh Howard has been living in India since 2008, and has a passion to Josh has been living in India since 2008 and has a passion to see the Kingdom of God spread throughout the world.
+Josh Howard has been living in India since 2008, and has a passion to see the Kingdom of God spread throughout the world.
 He desires to raise up disciples who make disciples, leaders who create leaders, and churches that plant churches.
 In order to see this happen, Josh is overseeing the church planting school at Central India Christian Mission (CICM), which prepares church planters to go to unreached areas in India and the surrounding countries.
 In 2015, he launched a branch of the ministry called “Ignite”, which has seen over 6,000 churches started in 6 years!
 He has a Master of Arts in Missional Church Movements from Wheaton College and is the co-author of the book Christian Extremism: A Life Worth Dying For.
 Besides God’s grace through Jesus, He is most thankful for his wife Lashi, his two sons, Josiah and Jeremiah, and his daughter Zara.

 Curtis Sergeant, D.Min